NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 5. Code checks for a valid response
 6. If a valid response is received, then move on to the next state
 7. Otherwise, remain in the same state and recurse back to step 1
-8. Repeat step 1 for the next state until website is successfully setup
+8. Repeat step 1 for the next state until the website is successfully set up